N55 swaps/interchangability

 In theory, you can take the F HPFP and Fan Pin and put it into the E chassis vacuum pump housing, but congrats, you just created an F chassis Vacuum Pump/HPFP, with the same F chassis internals and drive as you started with, and will run into the same compatibility issues with the tensioner.

 Pictures should be in my next post.
+F HPFP on the left.
 I know it was mentioned before, here is the visual reason.

 Next step is N54 harness snip for the connector, and some fuel pressure measurements.